Retirement Guide

 Escrow and Health Reimbursement Account Balance

-Shortly after your last day worked, MMSD will complete a final calculation of your estimate Escrow or HRA account since the information you received previously was an.
+Shortly after your last day worked, MMSD will complete a final calculation of your Personal Illness Credit account since the information you received previously was an estimate.
 Your official account balance information will be mailed to your home.

-If you decided to cancel your MMSD insurance when you retired, your Personal Illness bank will remain in your name indefinitely.
+If you decided to cancel your MMSD insurance when you retired, your Personal Illness credits will remain in your name indefinitely.
 At the time in which your non-MMSD insurance ends, please reach out to MMSD to re-enroll in retiree coverage.
 You will have 30 days from the date in which your non-MMSD insurance ended to re-enroll in MMSD’s retiree coverage.
+If you chose the HRA, you will still have access to your account through EBC.

-You will receive a semi-annual statement of your Escrow / HRA account balance.
-When your account balance runs low, usually covering approximately 2 additional months of paid insurance, you will receive a notification from MMSD that your account will end.
-If you have the Escrow account, MMSD will pay the full balance of the last month of insurance and will request you reimburse MMSD for any difference.
-You will then be given the opportunity to transition to paying the insurance carriers directly for coverage.
-Information on how to transition to paying the carriers directly will be included in your account ending letter.
+You will receive a semi-annual statement of your Escrow account balance.
+HRA account balances can be found by logging into your EBC account online or through the EBC mobile app.
+When your escrow account balance runs low, usually covering approximately 2 months of paid insurance, you will receive a notification from MMSD that your account will end.
+MMSD will pay the full balance of the last month of insurance and will request you to reimburse MMSD for any difference.

 WRS Limits

-If you plan on working for a WRS employer, you must have a 75 calendar-day break in employment before you can return to work.
+If you plan on working for a WRS employer after retirement, you must have a 75 calendar-day break in employment before you can return to work.
 This includes working as a substitute, coaching or working for MSCR.
 If you do not take a 75 day break, WRS will recuperate all of the pension paid to you.

 Check Date | Hours | ||